craigtaub/snapandcompare/README.md

  * Website:
  * Source: https://github.com/craigtaub/snapandcompare

-SnapAndCompare is a screenshot comparison tool used for CSS regression testing.
+SnapAndCompare is a screenshot comparison tool used for CSS regression testing built using NodeJS.
 It can compare against a single environment or several.

 ## Why is this tool here?

 ### Why not imagemagick?
-- the node api doesnt have compare
+- The node api doesnt have compare
 So GraphicsMagick
 -"GraphicsMagick is a fork of ImageMagick, emphasizing stability of both programming API and command-line options"..settings are trial and error..